hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

 Provide at least one unit test and one widget test.

-## 🛠️ Extras (1)

-Do you have any small idea on that we might have been missing in our requirements?
-Something useful, nice, fancy, totally useless but funny...?
-Cool, then show us!

-**NOTE:**

-- DO NOT implement more than 1 Extra
-- Do something that you are very familiar with
-- Keep it simple (no more than 30 minutes on this!)

 ## ✨ Vibe Coding

 You are free to use AI Assistance for your coding.
 We assume that you do not implement any AI generated code that you are not able to explain.